 Best PC Games

-In fact, back in the early 1990's there were plenty of games that were released both on the Amiga and the PC.
+In fact, back in the early 1990's there were plenty of games that were released both on 16-Bit machines as well as the PC.

-As the Amiga scene faded I found myself moving onto the PC as a gaming platform, and for me a good gaming rig beats any console you can get hands down.
+As the 16-Bit scene faded away I found myself moving onto the PC as a gaming platform.
+I still feel that a good gaming rig beats any console you can get hands down.

-Here are some of the best PC games that still play well today.
+Here are some of my favourite ever PC games that I still play from time to time.

 The seminal 1st person shooter that really raised the bar after the likes of Castle Wolfenstein 3D.